mfendek/marcomage/readme.md

 1. checkout SVN repository from `https://arcomage.net/svn/`
 2. run composer install in `release` directory
 3. run DB install script located in `release/scripts/install_tables.sql`
+4. point your virtual host to project directory (you need to choose a branch, `release` should be used by default)

 ## Configuration